mastefano64/AppMasterDetail/README.md

 # AppMasterDetail
-This is a master-deteil control for Angular (it is a preview)
+This is a master-deteil control for Angular (it is a preview).